scds/text-analysis-2/ner.md

 The difficulties in explicitly articulating rules for identifying named entities quickly become apparent.
 Many NER tools instead rely on machine learning to make predictions regarding whether or not a term is a named entity.

 Supervised machine learning systems are trained with a dataset that has been annotated by humans; in the case of NER, the annotations would reflect the entity type labels that the trained pipleline uses (e.g. "PERSON", "ORG", "GPE" etc.).
-Training the machine learning system allows it to create a statistical model - that is, a generalized theory - that informs predictions when encountering novel, unannotated datasets.
+Training the machine learning system allows it to create a statistical model - that is, a generalized theory - to inform predictions when encountering novel, unannotated datasets.

 Needless to say, the composition of the training dataset has a tremendous influence on what entities the NER tool is able to recognize.
 We will return to the relationship between training data and bias in "[Behind the Interface](behind.html)."